 Eating protein throughout the day is important, but protein before and after your workout will maximize your body’s absorption.

-Thirty to 60 minutes before your workout have a protein-rich snack that will not interfere with your ability to complete your session.
-Liquids, like milk or half of a protein shake, are particularly good in the hour before resistance training.
+🥛 Liquids, like milk or half of a protein shake, are particularly good in the hour before resistance training.
 Drink the other half of your shake immediately post-workout and plan to eat a complete meal soon after you finish exercising.

-If you don’t have anything else available, grab a jar of peanut butter and down a tablespoon or two.
 This will supply healthy fats as well as about 3.5 to 7 grams of protein and keep hunger at bay while you exercise.
-Some trainers carry around packets of nut butter; each packet is about two tablespoons.
+Some personal trainers carry around packets of nut butter; each packet is about two tablespoons.

 What Does Exercise That Prevents Losing Muscle Mass Look Like?